DevExpress-Examples/asp-net-web-forms-scheduler-copy-paste-appointment-context-menu-items/Readme.md

     }
     ```

-2. The context menu's [PopUp](https://docs.devexpress.com/AspNet/DevExpress.Web.MenuClientSideEvents.PopUp) event handler disables **Paste** command when there is no copied appointment.
+2. The context menu's [PopUp](https://docs.devexpress.com/AspNet/DevExpress.Web.MenuClientSideEvents.PopUp) event handler disables the **Paste** command when there is no copied appointment.

     ```jscript
     function OnClientPopupMenuShowing(s, e) {